For Information On Wiring turnouts, Go To the Section On Wiring Turnouts.

 I am using JMRI for my control panel and thought it would be great if the Hare offered a soft(ware) dispatcher lock.
 You may see this in the next release of the Hare and will allow a simple turnout command for JMRI or a dispatcher's throttle that will lock main line turnouts in a particular direction.

 To use these features:

 The advertising for the Hare says that the Hare V2 can provide feedback to the Digitrax Loconet, the NCE Cab Bus or the Lens XpressNet.
 It does not connect to any of these buses directly.
-The Hare V2 provide optically isolated outputs that provides position feedback outputs.
+The Hare V2 provide optically isolated outputs that provide position feedback outputs.
 These must be connected to devices that can report position to your favorite bus - DS54, DS64, or Team Digital SRC8 for Digitrax, LR101 for Lenz, or AIU-01 for NCE.
 If you are using a computer control system that has digital I/O cards, the optically isolated outputs of the Hare V2 can be connected to the inputs on the DIO cards.
 It should be noted that if any other system should enter the market with position feedback capability, the Hare V2 would likely be able to easily interface to it.

 To use this feature:

 See below for mating the Hare to the Tortoise.

 Extra Switch Contacts for Your Tortoise by Don Vollrath